How to get to downtown Budapest from the airport

 For both the 100E and 200E buses, enter by the front door only and show the driver your ticket before punching it into the little orange box on board.

-Providing door-to-door transfer services for reasonable rates, the shuttle service is one of the most popular ways to travel from Budapest Airport to anywhere in Hungary’s capital.
-Now – after a two-month pause from the beginning of the year in the shuttle service’s operation – transfers can be booked again with the freshly launched miniBUD company, beginning in March 2016.
-With an extensive fleet of modern minibuses offering shared rides, the staff amasses several passengers that are traveling to the same area of the city and then drops them off in the most convenient order possible.
-Because of this, it can actually take longer to reach a destination with this service than it takes to use public transportation, but the convenience of not having to handle luggage on the bus and metro can be well worth the extra expense and time.
-Check out the official miniBUD website for fare information and details.
+Providing door-to-door transfers, the miniBUD shuttle service is a popular way to travel from Budapest Airport to anywhere in the city.
+With a fleet of minibuses offering shared rides, the staff amass several passengers travelling to the same area of town, to be dropped off in the most convenient order possible.
+Because of this, it can actually take longer to reach a destination with this service than it takes to use public transportation, but the convenience of not having to handle luggage on the bus and metro can be worth the extra expense and time.
+Check the official miniBUD website for fare information and details.

-Other taxi companies operate at Budapest Airport, with plenty of dodgy individuals awaiting fresh visitors in the arrivals area with grunted offers of taxi service, but utilizing their services invites unpredictable outcomes for your pocketbook.
+Other taxi companies operate at Budapest Airport, with plenty of shady individuals awaiting first-time visitors in the Arrivals area with grunted offers of a taxi service – use this option at your own risk.